supervisely/developer-portal/app-development/create-import-app/create-import-app-without-template.md

   A step-by-step tutorial of how to create custom import Supervisely app from scratch.
 ---

-# Create import Supervisely app with GUI from scratch
+# Create import Supervisely app from scratch

 ## Introduction

-In this tutorial, we will create a simple import app with GUI that will import images from a folder to Supervisely with a following structure:
+In this tutorial, we will create a simple import app that will import images from a folder to Supervisely with a following structure:

 ```text
 📂my_folder